madanyc/workfront-learn.en/help/reporting/enhanced-analytics/22-end-user-use.md

 ---
 title: Understand an end user use case
-description: In this video, you will learn how end users might use Flight plan, Burndown, and Tasks in flight charts in [!DNL Adobe Workfront].
+description: In this video, you will learn how end users might use Flight plan, Burndown, and Tasks in flight charts in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial